-When FRANK Water wanted to set its foot in Nepal, there was a detailed procedure adopted to get a long list of recommended organisations to reach out to and request a proposal.
+When Frank Water wanted to set its foot in Nepal, there was a detailed procedure adopted to get a long list of recommended organisations to reach out to and request a proposal.
 From that long list and based on the proposals submitted, six organizations were shortlisted.
 From those six, we shortlisted three for a field visit.

-Two of us from FRANK Water, Sachin and I visited the shortlisted organisations.
-We visited the region where these organizations worked and the potential communities that FRANK would work with.
+Two of us from Frank Water, Sachin and I visited the shortlisted organisations.
+We visited the region where these organizations worked and the potential communities that Frank would work with.

-Having spent a decade in India, it is difficult to ignore how Nepal is similar and also very different with respect to many aspects of WASH project.
+Having spent a decade in India, it is difficult to ignore how Nepal is similar and also very different with respect to many aspects of the WASH project.
 The Himalayan country is very similar to the Himalayan states of India especially with respect to the fragility of the mountainous region.
 The difference that we observed in Nepal was its focus.
-In India the plain region states get more attention whereas in Nepal, it’s the exact opposite.
+In India, the plain region states get more attention whereas, in Nepal, it’s the exact opposite.
 The mountainous districts (higher Himalayan ranges) in Nepal get more attention from the state and also from aid agencies compared to the Terai (lower and middle Himalayan range).
 This may be due to the tourist economy of the country that dictates such focus, or aid agencies who have seen Nepal as a mountain country and choose to focus on it.

 We visited two communities (Lakuribhanjang in Lalitpur district and Bhumisthan village in Dhading district) in the mountain region and one community (Chipchipe village in Udayapur district) in the Terai region.
 The two in the mountain districts were as needy as the one in the Terai region but there are far more agencies working in the mountains than in the Terai region.